imdrasil/jennifer.cr/docs/view.md

 # Views

-> For now any type of view should have defined primary key as well as model
+> For now any type of view should have defined primary key as well as model.

 ## Non Materialized